chrismatteson/hashicorp_azure_training/docs/vault/slides-vault.md

 https://www.vaultproject.io/docs/secrets/databases/mysql-maria.html

+`HINT 1: The connenction url should literally have "{{username}}:{{password}}".
+Do not actually put your username and password in`

+`HINT 2: Azure requires the username to include the hostname of the server`

 ### Leases
 * View the leases from the creds generated in the prior step.
 * Revoke a single lease, show that it's been revoked.